conyappa/mvp/README.md

 make createvenv
 ```

-Un-ignore new files at the `.dockerignore` of each submodule as needed.
+Un-ignore new files at the `.dockerignore` as needed.